English Ph.D. Admissions

 Poetry applicants should submit a portfolio of approximately 10 poems.
 Prose applicants should submit 25 to 40 pages of fiction or creative nonfiction or samples of both.
 In addition, all Creative Writing applicants to the Ph.D. program are required to submit a critical/scholarly essay of about 10-15 pages.
 (M.A. applicants are not required to submit a critical essay.)

 The deadline for submission of materials is Feb.
 1 for admission in the following Fall semester.
 This is the only annual admissions period.
-The English Department does not admit students for Spring semester; all accepted students should will begin work in their degree program in the fall semester.
+The English Department does not admit students for Spring semester; all accepted students should begin work in their degree program in the fall semester.

 Because of the large number of applications, it is impossible for the department to acknowledge each completed application, and it is almost impossible to inform applicants when their applications are incomplete.
 Nevertheless, the graduate secretary of the English Department will be glad to answer any questions about the status of a particular application.